Oluwakemi-moyin/CAPSTONE_PROJECT_SALES/README.md

 ### Inferences
 ---
 1. Overall Sales Trends by Month
-   - SHOES and GLOVES have the highest average sales of 8.33 each for the MONTHS of FEBRUARY and JUNE for the year periods(2023&2024).
+   - SHOES & SHIRT have the HIGHEST AVERAGE SALES PER PRODUCT with a figure oF 10 & 12 for the MONTHS of FEBRUARY and JULY for the year periods(2023&2024).
    - JACKETS has the lowest average sales of 2.5 in the month of MAY for the year periods(2023&2024).

 2. Regional Performance